Youngstown in Niagara County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Settlements & Settlers.
 A significant historical year for this entry is 1808.

 Location.
 43° 14.949′ N, 79° 3.052′ W. Marker is in Youngstown, New York, in Niagara County.
-Marker is on Water Street west of Main Street (New York State Route 18F), on the right when traveling south.
+It is on Water Street west of Main Street (New York State Route 18F), on the right when traveling south.
 Water Street is one way.
 It descends from Main Street to river level and ascends back to Main Street.
 Refer to the pictures for The Site of El Dorado Hotel marker for the entrance to Water Street.
 Touch for map.
 Marker is in this post office area: Youngstown NY 14174, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-La Belle Famille (about 600 feet away, measured in a direct line); The Site of El Dorado Hotel (about 700 feet away); Betsy Doyle (approx. 0.2 miles away); The Battle of La Belle Famille (approx. 0.2 miles away); Capture of Fort George (approx. 0.2 miles away); Site of Salt Battery (approx. 0.2 miles away); St. John's Episcopal Church (approx. 0.3 miles away); Fox Point Battery (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: La Belle Famille (about 600 feet away, measured in a direct line); The Site of El Dorado Hotel (about 600 feet away); Betsy Doyle (approx. 0.2 miles away); The Battle of La Belle Famille (approx. 0.2 miles away); Capture of Fort George (approx. 0.2 miles away); Site of Salt Battery (approx. 0.2 miles away); St. John's Episcopal Church (approx. 0.3 miles away); Fox Point Battery (approx. 0.4 miles away).
 Touch for a list and map of all markers in Youngstown.

 Also see . . .
 Youngstown Yacht Club.
 Adjacent to the marker (Submitted on March 20, 2014, by Anton Schwarzmueller of Wilson, New York.)

-Photographed By Anton Schwarzmueller, March 17, 2014
+Photographed by Anton Schwarzmueller, March 17, 2014

 4. The Site of John Young Store Marker